shakedzy/dython/docs/modules/nominal.md

 - **`nominal_columns`** : `string / list / NumPy ndarray`

     Names of columns of the data-set which hold categorical values.
 Can also be the string 'all' to state that all columns are categorical, 'auto' (default) to identify nominal columns automatically, or None to state none are categorical

 - **`mark_columns`** : `Boolean`

     _Default: False_

-    if True, output's columns' names will have a suffix of '(nom)' or '(con)' based on there type (eda_tools or continuous), as provided by nominal_columns
+    if True, output's columns' names will have a suffix of '(nom)' or '(con)' based on their type (nominal or continuous), as provided by nominal_columns

 - **`theil_u`** : `Boolean`

     _Default: False_

-    In the case of categorical-categorical feaures, use Theil's U instead of Cramer's V
+    In the case of categorical-categorical feaures, use Theil's U instead of Cramer's V. If selected, heat-map rows are the provided information: $U = U(row|col)$.

 - **`plot`** : `Boolean`